A New Era of Unsolicited Takeovers in Japan

 About The Symposium

-This symposium explores how Japanese management and shareholders should navigate the new wave of hostile takeovers.
-Our keynote speaker, Professor Marco Becht, will discuss developments outside Japan and provide insights from international research.
-Our panelists, who are distinguished scholars and professionals from the fields of law, management, and finance, will examine the current challenges Japan faces in this evolving market.
+This symposium explored how Japanese management and shareholders should navigate the new wave of hostile takeovers.
+Our keynote speaker, Professor Marco Becht, discussed developments outside Japan and provided insights from international research.
+Our panelists, who are distinguished scholars and professionals from the fields of law, management, and finance, examined the current challenges Japan faces in this evolving market.

 Contact details